Breaking tenancies

 • It is your responsibility to find a replacement tenant, and your landlord (and flatmates) need to agree in writing to an assignment.
 If a letting agent is involved, they might be willing to help to find new tenants

-• Your landlord cannot ‘unreasonably’ refuse to consent to an assignment and a term in the contract that says assignment is not allowed may be unfair
+• Your landlord cannot ‘unreasonably’ refuse to consent to an assignment.
+A term in the contract that says assignment is not allowed may be unfair

 • There can be a fee for assignment, but it shouldn’t be more than £50